Provider type: Therapist

 Serving: Adolescent (Ages 10+), Couples, Families

+Shannon works with ages 14 and up.
 Shannon's genuine and empathetic presence creates a warm and collaborative environment in which you'll feel comfortable, validated, empowered, and heard.
 She’ll partner with you in your journey to find healing, hope, and growth.

-With a Master’s degree in Social Work specializing in Mental Health from the University of Denver, and a certificate in Animal Assisted Therapy, Shannon's experience includes working in an intensive day treatment program with kids ages 6-14 with diagnoses of anxiety, depression, PTSD, ADHD, autism, and disruptive/impulse-control/donduct disorders.
+With a Master’s degree in Social Work specializing in Mental Health from the University of Denver, and a certificate in Animal Assisted Therapy, Shannon's experience includes working in an intensive day treatment program with kids ages 6-14 with diagnoses of anxiety, depression, PTSD, ADHD, autism, and disruptive/impulse-control/conduct disorders.
 She's also a body-positive and sex-positive therapist, who's LGBTQ+ friendly.

 In her spare time, Shannon enjoys photography, taking care of her many plants, playing music, and chilling out in nature.